 You should get sea salt or saline solution made for cleaning piercings, and also cotton balls/Q-tips.
 Make sure you buy the saline solution for cleansing wounds, not the one for using on your contact lenses though.

 Those simple tools will allow you to take care of your piercing well enough that you’ll reduce your chance of getting an infection.
-But remember, they’ll only work for you if you remember to use them!
-So stay on top of your aftercare – it’s for your own good.
+Nevertheless, they’ll only work for you if you remember to use them!
+Therefore, make sure you stay on top of your aftercare – it’s for your own good.

 Helix Piercing Aftercare & Cleaning Guide

 The aftercare for a helix piercing is so simple, it’s hard to screw up -- unless you decide you aren’t going to do it at all, that is.
 Otherwise, the rules are straightforward and easy to understand.